Reverse auction highlights challenges of bringing broadband to rural areas

 This will be a first-of-its-kind effort for a state to pull off.

-“The FCC has done a couple reverse auctions, but to my knowledge, we’re the first state who’s tried to do one,” Cullen Robbins, the PSC’s director of telecommunications, told the Star-Herald.
+“The FCC has done a couple reverse auctions, but to my knowledge, we’re the first state who’s tried to do one,” Cullen Robbins, the PSC’s director of telecommunications, told the Gering Courier.

 This first run will assess the usefulness of reverse auctions in the future.
 The PSC only approved the reverse auction process in March.